hamzakhokhar/msu-banner/README.md

 Team 3:
 Tarin Horne,
 Eric Kearney,
-Christian Kendall (Cool Guy's Test commit *3 times), Hamza Khokhar(11/18/1994) < Hamza added his DOB, Matthew Kline,
+Christian Kendall,
+Hamza Khokhar,
+Matthew Kline,
 ThienNgo Le,
 Jesus Guzman.

-This project is the msu banner assignment for Software Development Methods and Tools course.
+This project is the MSU Banner assignment for Software Development Methods and Tools course.
 This project was completed by team 3 using the Scrum development method.

-Jesus Guzman created a new commit. <-- and added this text.

-Thien created a new push...

-And the purpose of this readme is to demonstrate the purpose of a readme.
-(Tarin was here)

-Eric's contribution:
-I will be using IntelliJ as my IDE
-I will be the product owner for the first sprint
+For this project we chose not to care which IDE that the members will be using.
+IntelliJ and Eclipse are the IDE's that we have decided to use with an even split between the two.

+We have chosen to rotate the responsibilities of Scrum Master and Product owner every sprint and will all be acting as developers.

-We will be using Scrum on Trello as our management system We will be using Slack as our primary form of communication, but we also have Discord and email available.
+We will be using Scrum on Trello as our management system to assign tasks and to stay on schedule with what our customer is requiring.

+We will be using Slack as our primary form of communication, but we also have Discord and email available as needed.